A Raleigh Institution, Clyde Cooper's BBQ is More Than 80 Years Strong

 You can’t go wrong with a plate of chopped barbecue and fried chicken with some collards on the side.
 Save room for banana pudding, of course, and wash it down with a little sweet tea.
 Or go simple and get a sandwich, the special’s only $8.50, though nothing here will break the bank as you’ll get a full meal for $5 to $12.75.

 Look on the wall over the kitchen and you’ll see the restaurant’s namesake: Clyde Cooper himself.
 Clyde always cooked shoulders in the Lexington style, but his ‘cue blends Lexington with Eastern as the sauce—still based on his original recipe—tastes more tangy than sweet.
-Today, like every day of the 50 years he owned the place, Clyde Cooper’s is cash only, so come hungry, but come with a little folding money.
+While so much has stayed the same at this legendary 'cue spot, one thing has changed after 80-some years—the restaurant recently announced that they now accept credit cards.

 Written by Jason Frye; photos by Keith Isaacs